Guna-S/Docker/README.md

     Docker registry where all the images stored.

 Images:
-     Images are binary format file which contains the steps to create conatiners with configuarions.
+    An image is an executable package that includes everything needed to run an application--the code, a runtime, libraries, environment variables, and configuration files.
     Often one images will based on another image with some additional customizations.

-     we can create our own image by creation Dockerfile with steps to create container.
+    We can create our own image by creation Dockerfile with steps to create container.

 Containers:
     containers are the runnable instance of an image.

  Namespaces
- control groups
- union file systems
- container format.
+ control groups -- docker uses linux cgroups to allocate needfull resources to conatiners union file systems container format.